 Standard-size products on a Prime shipping template must offer nationwide delivery coverage (nationwide coverage includes only the 48 contiguous states and the District of Columbia).

-We are always listening to our customers, and Prime members consistently tell us they want fast and free shipping.
-That is why Amazon is making significant investments in our fulfillment and transportation capabilities to make Prime faster, transitioning from a Two-day to a One-day delivery program.
+Customers and Prime members always ask for fast and free shipping, hence, Amazon is making significant investments in our fulfillment and transportation capabilities to make Prime faster, as it transitions from a two-day to a one-day delivery program.
 As we continue to improve the Amazon Prime experience for customers, we want to ensure Seller Fulfilled Prime meets customers’ expectations of Prime.
-SFP has not met these U.S. customer expectations, in large part because many Sellers do not operate on weekends.
+SFP has not met these U.S. customer expectations, in large part because many sellers do not operate on weekends.
 We are introducing these changes so U.S. customers can rely on the same Prime experience regardless of how their order is fulfilled.

 If your performance metrics fall below the new required thresholds, your Prime eligibility may be suspended.

-Amazon considers your ship-from location, ship-to destination, and performance of your preferred carriers to determine the accurate promise to be shown to customers.
+Amazon considers your ship-from location, ship-to destination, and performance of your preferred carriers to determine the accurate promise to be displayed to customers.
 Based on this information, we display a guaranteed delivery date to customers on the product detail page.
 Other factors that influence Delivery Speed metrics include later order cut-off times, delivering on the weekends, and weekend pick-ups.

-You must speed requirements for both product sizes.
+You must meet the speed requirements for both product sizes.
 If you don't, your Prime eligibility may be suspended.

 If you do not meet Delivery Speed targets in the trailing seven days for either standard-size or oversize products, then we will follow the same enforcement process in use today.
 This includes, where necessary, suspending your Prime eligibility until a plan of action is submitted and accepted.
 This is the same process followed for existing eligibility requirements.